ggseg/ggseg/README.md

 1.  `dk` - Desikan-Killany atlas (aparc).
 2.  `aseg` - Automatic subcortical segmentation.

-We are working on creating a detailed description in the wiki on how to create and contribute atlases to the package.
-The `ggseg` function already allows you to provide it with a data.frame of a custom atlas if you have it, but is must correspond to certain specifications to work.

 **Note:** As of version 1.5.3, `ggseg` was split into two packages: one for 2d polygon plots in ggplot, and another for 3d mesh plots through